lsst-dm/dmtn-283/index.md

 If these datasets are migrated from data release to data release it will be necessary to ensure that the formatters used to read files continue to function across every data release.

 One proposal being considered is to switch to using labeled formatters in the datastore records rather than the full name of a python class.
-The labeled formatter would then be mapped to an explicit python class defined within the butler configuration.
+The labeled formatter would then be mapped to an explicit python class defined within the butler configuration, allowing the mapping to change as new versions are released.
 These labels could then be versioned (e.g., `ExposureFormatterV1`) to allow old files to be read by new software even if there has been a major change of data model, even allowing a formatter to return a different Python type than it did for an earlier data release.

+A related issue is Storage Class definitions.
+These definitions (mapping a butler dataset type to a python type) are currently assumed to be global for all butlers but it is forseeable that a dataset type in DR1 might use a different python type to that used for the same dataset type in DR11 in a way that is not compatible with the type conversion system that is available.
+This may lead to having to have per-butler storage class definitions, much like we have per-butler dimension universes.

 ### Server Evolution